LiamEdwards931/Terminal-games/README.md

 ![Option-1](readmeimg/option1.png)

+### Option 2

+If the user selections option 2.
+Battleships Main Game they come to the main battleships game where the ships are hidden

 ### Guess input

 From here the user can play the battleships game by guessing a grid location this, the computer then takes it's turn: